LuxciumProject/mapping-tools/library/mapping-tools/README.md

 type OnlySideEffect = void | undefined;
 ```

 The package has been developed to provide a simple and easy-to-use interface for performing transformations on collections of data.
-It offers a variety of different functions, including awaitedMapping, paralellMapping, and serialMapping, each with their own specific use cases and features.
+It offers a variety of different functions, including awaitedMapping, parallelMapping, and serialMapping, each with their own specific use cases and features.

 One of the key features of the mapping-tools package is its adaptive ability to handle both promises and non-promises as input.
 This omnivorous feature allows it to be easily integrated into a wide range of contexts and projects, whether dealing with pending values or already resolved values.
 It simply requires a thenable in a PromiseLike object.